chilldev-build/Adding_SSH_Key/README.md

 --Update

 I ran these two commands in my Digital Crafts directory and then attempted to push a repo and it did not ask for the passphrase.
-Then I restarted my computer to see if the agent saves the setting and it appears to work.
+Then I restarted my computer to see if the agent saves the setting and it appears to reset in this case.

 # Adding SSH Key to Github